conormckenzie/reasoning-engine/ReasoningEngine/Utils/ChatbotAssistantTemplate.md

 - When implementing new features, consider version compatibility and update the VersionCompatibilityAttribute as necessary.
 - Ensure proper error handling and input validation, especially in user-facing methods.
 - When updating edge or node structures, ensure that the changes are reflected in both the file system and the indexing system.
+- Follow the correct file structure for nodes and edges as outlined in the file management documentation.
+Pay special attention to the differences between outgoing and incoming edge structures.

 ## Incomplete Tasks:
 - **Usage Scenarios**: Example workflows and usage scenarios will be added to the readme as the project evolves.